 You are here

-10 Cool Reasons to Check Out the By The People Festival This Summer
+Cool Reasons to Check Out the By The People Festival This Summer

-The four-day fete attracts some of the modern art world’s top talents, who will put on performances and display works spanning various forms of media – paintings, projection, sculpture, drawings, design, dance and more.
-It also includes collaborations with local museums on and off the National Mall, as well as points of interest throughout the neighborhoods.
+The By The People festival attracts some of the modern art world’s top talents, who will display works spanning various forms of media, from a floating installation on DC’s waterways to interactive works at the historic Smithsonian Arts and Industries Building.
+The free festival also includes collaborations with Smithsonian museums on and off the National Mall, as well as points of interest throughout the neighborhoods.

 Find more official festival info, schedule and events.
 Explore more of DC’s vibrant arts and culture scene, catch The Arts District video series and discover museums, neighborhood murals and theaters where local creatives find their inspiration.